Sweetwater, Tennessee: Geography

 Sweetwater is centered along U.S. Route 11 between its junction with State Route 68 to the south and State Route 322 to the north.
 Interstate 75 passes along the western boundary of Sweetwater.

 According to the United States Census Bureau, the city has a total area of 6.9 sqmi, all land.

-Sweetwater is located in a valley amidst the foothills of the Great Smoky Mountains, and is surrounded by farmland.
+Sweetwater is located in a valley amid the foothills of the Great Smoky Mountains, and is surrounded by farmland.